The Unofficial CISSPforum FAQ

 In recognition of this, the CUStards have, allegedly, instituted the CISSPforum Loyalty Scheme to reward forumites who move the

-SNR in a positive direction.
+SNR towards the green zone.
 CISSPforum Loyalty Points are awarded for posts that:

 Contain genuine, useful content and don’t top-post or “me too”